Universal quantum control by non-Hermitian Hamiltonian: Introduction

-In this paper, we provide a universal theoretical framework to solve the time-dependent Schr\"odinger equation for the finite-dimensional systems controlled by a non-Hermitian Hamiltonian.
-Therefore, we can extend the quantum version of the d'Alembert's principle~\cite{Jin2025Universal,Jin2025Entangling,Jin2025ErrCorr,Jin2025Rydberg} to the regime of non-Hermitian quantum mechanics.
-In particular, the time-dependent and non-Hermitian Hamiltonian can be triangularized in the picture spanned by a set of completed and orthonormal ancillary basis states.
-It results in at least one transitionless passage in both bra and ket spaces.
-Following this passage, the system can deterministically evolve to an arbitrary target state with a unit fidelity.
-The system state is automatically normalized in the end of the controlled passage without any artificial normalization, in sharp contrast to the conventional treatments for non-Hermitian systems~\cite{Ibanez2014Adiabaticity,Daley2009Atomic,Uzdin2012Timedependent,Ashida2018Full-Counting, Dora2020Quantum,Motta2020Determining}.
-In a three-level system under both gain and loss, the cyclic population transfers of both clockwise and counterclockwise styles confirm the versatility of our theory.
+In this paper, we derive a general theory to solve the time-dependent Schr\"odinger equation for the finite-dimensional systems controlled by the non-Hermitian biorthogonal Hamiltonian~\cite{Brody2013Biorhogonal}, as a substantial extension of universal quantum control framework proposed for Hermitian quantum mechanics~\cite{Jin2025Universal,Jin2025Entangling,Jin2025ErrCorr,Jin2025Rydberg}.
+At the operational level, the time-dependent and non-Hermitian Hamiltonian can be triangularized in a rotated picture.
+It renders at least one transitionless passage in both bra and ket spaces, along which the system can deterministically evolve to a desired target state.
+The system state can be automatically normalized at the end of the controlled passage without any artificial normalization, in sharp contrast to the conventional treatments for non-Hermitian systems~\cite{Ibanez2014Adiabaticity,Daley2009Atomic,Uzdin2012Timedependent,Ashida2018Full-Counting, Dora2020Quantum,Motta2020Determining}.
+Moreover, the passage is found to be insensitive to the parametric deviation when the real part of global phase is manipulated with a fast rate.
+In addition to the perfect population transfer in a two-level system, the versatility of our theory is demonstrated with the chiral population transfers of both clockwise and counterclockwise styles in a three-level system in the presence of gain and loss.